 Eliminate the Danger of Scratches, Swirl Marks, or Rock Chips

 The scratch-resistance of a Ceramic Coating is often exaggerated.
 Though some small scratches can be repelled by a Ceramic Coating (as we described above), a coated vehicle will not be completely resistant to the risk of rock chips or parking lot scratches.
 Furthermore, improper car washing techniques or automated car washes will still create swirl marks on your vehicle’s surface.
-It is important to know that a Ceramic Coating is not a substitute for more serious scratch or chip protection (such as Paint Protection Film or Clear Bra), nor does it eliminate the need to wash your car in a proper manner in order to avoid swirl marks.
+It is important to know that a Ceramic Coating is not a substitute for more serious scratch or chip protection (such as Paint Protection Film, also known as Clear Bra), nor does it eliminate the need to wash your car in a proper manner in order to avoid swirl marks.

 Eliminate the Risk of Water Spotting